The Conjuring: The Devil Made Me Do It: Development

 In 2016, regarding further potential sequels, James Wan stated, "There could be many more [Conjuring] movies because the Warrens have so many stories."
 Screenwriters Chad and Carey W. Hayes also expressed interest in working on a story for another sequel.
-However, Wan stated that he may be unable to direct the film due to his commitments to other projects.
+However, Wan stated that he may have been unable to direct the film due to his commitments to other projects.
 He told Collider, "Assuming we are lucky enough to have a third chapter, there are other filmmakers that I would love to sort of continue on the Conjuring world, if we are lucky enough".
 Wan also noted that, if a third film were to be made, it would ideally take place in the 1980s.
 Wan later stated that the sequel could include lycanthropy, "Maybe we can go and do it like a classic American Werewolf in London style. [...]
 The Warrens set against the backdrop of The Hound of Baskerville".
 In May 2017, Safran said it would be unlikely that a third installment would be a "haunted house" film.

 In June 2017, it was announced a third installment was in development, with The Conjuring 2 co-writer David Leslie Johnson-McGoldrick hired to write the screenplay.
-In August 2017, Wan told Entertainment Weekly that the filmmakers have "been working hard on The Conjuring 3 ", and that "we're in the midst of working on the script, and still hashing [it] out.
+In August 2017, Wan told Entertainment Weekly that the filmmakers had "been working hard on The Conjuring 3 ", and that "we're in the midst of working on the script, and still hashing [it] out.
 We want to make sure that the script is in a really good place.
 With how much people have loved the first two [Conjuring films], I don't want to rush in to the third one if possible."
 By September of the following year, producer Peter Safran stated that the script was near completion and that production would begin sometime during 2019.
 In May 2019, it was revealed that James Wan co-wrote the story with David Leslie Johnson-McGoldrick.

 Pre-production

-In October 2018, it was announced that The Conjuring 3 would not be directed by Wan, but instead would be directed by The Curse of La Llorona director Michael Chaves.
-Wan stated that he was impressed while working with him on The Curse of La Llorona.
+In October 2018, it was announced that The Conjuring 3 would not be directed by Wan but instead would be directed by The Curse of La Llorona director Michael Chaves.
+Wan indicated that he had been impressed while working with Chaves on The Curse of La Llorona, stating, "I got to know him as a filmmaker.
+Chaves' ability to bring emotion to a story, and his understanding of mood and scares, make him a perfect fit to direct the next Conjuring film."

 In December 2018, Wan confirmed the film's plot details.
 Wan spoke with Bloody Disgusting, saying, "I think it's the first time in America's history where the defendant used possessions as a reason, as an excuse."
 In October 2019, Joseph Bishara—who composed the scores for The Conjuring, Annabelle, The Conjuring 2, The Curse of La Llorona and Annabelle Comes Home—was confirmed to be returning to score this third Conjuring film.
 In December 2019, the film's official title, The Conjuring: The Devil Made Me Do It, was revealed.